0xbigz/blog.md/governance.md

 - during the filibuster process, the proposal is discussed and cannot be voted on. other users must stake to reaffirm / expedite it for voting
 - proposals require quorm to pass
   - quorm is a function of number of members AND percentage
+  - if the proposal is 'faction only', it only requires members of the faction
   - yay, ney, and abstain are allowed (and doing so is considered participation)
 - voting costs 'voting power' and a "sliver" of stake
 - to vote in certain proposals may require protocol's user account to have certain stat (e.g. insurance fund stake)
 - if proposal doesnt pass, stakers lose a portion (but users voting the "losing side" of proposal can reclaim their sliver of stake)
-- a majority of senators must approve to execute (elected senators are defaulted to auto approve, unless they override)
+- a majority of senators must approve to execute (elected senators are defaulted to auto approve )
+  - senators in other factions can veto faction-only proposals

 ### opt-in delegacy
 - (opt into representative democracy!), user can set (delegate authority, and optional expiry ts)